microsoftgraph/php-connect-rest-sample/README.md

 * A Microsoft Azure tenant to register your application.
 Azure Active Directory (AD) provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

      > Important: You also need to make sure your Azure subscription is bound to your Office 365 tenant.
 To do this, see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.
-* A client ID, client secret and redirect URI values of an application registered in Azure.
+* A client ID, key and reply URL values of an application registered in Azure.
 This sample application must be granted the **Send mail as signed-in user** permission for the **Office 365 unified API (preview)**.
 [Add a web application in Azure](https://msdn.microsoft.com/en-us/library/azure/dn132599.aspx#BKMK_Adding) and [grant proper permissions](https://github.com/OfficeDev/O365-Android-Unified-API-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) to it.

      > Note: During the app registration process, make sure to specify **http://localhost/your\_web\_application/Callback.php** as the **Sign-on URL**.